highcharts-for-python/highcharts-core/docs/contributing.rst

 bit of a "magic" secret sauce called the MRO (Method Resolution Order) to determine which parent class' methods to execute and when.

-However, `Highcharts JS <https://www.highcharts.com>`__ - and by consequence, **Highcharts for Python** - is a very verbose library.
-I estimate that the full set of objects in the library has about 15,000 properties in total.
+However, `Highcharts <https://www.highcharts.com>`__ - and by consequence, **Highcharts for Python** - is very verbose.
+We estimate that the full set of objects across the full Python toolkit has about 15,000 properties in total.
 A great many of these properties are identical in terms of their syntax, and their meaning (in context).
 So this is a classic example of where we can apply the principle of :iabbr:`DRY (Don't Repeat Yourself)` to good effect.
 By using class inheritance, we can reduce the number of properties from about 15,000 to about 1,900.
 Not bad!

 However, this significant reduction *does* require us to use multiple inheritance in some cases, paritcularly in the :mod:`.options.series <highcharts_core.options.series>`